 And, again, it’s all within the radius of an easy 10 to 15 minute walk.

 Canoeing at Ijams Nature Center

 For those wanting to venture a bit outside of the downtown area, Knoxville has a vast “Urban Wilderness” of parks, nature preserves, and wildlife refuges, all connected by walking and bicycle trails.
-Now, one can easily rent a Pace bicycle from one of their downtown spots and venture out to the beautiful Ijams Nature Center, located at the beginning of the Tennessee River, only 3 or 4 miles from the heart of downtown.
+Now, one can easily ride a bicycle from downtown and venture out to the beautiful Ijams Nature Center, located at the beginning of the Tennessee River, only 3 or 4 miles from the heart of downtown.

 All of which – the extraordinary world-class venues, the walkability and historic character of the city, the fabulous restaurants, bars, and shops, and the natural beauty of East Tennessee – come together to provide the Big Ears Festival with the perfect environment to create an unforgettable festival experience.

 Big Ears continues to grow and evolve and this year promises the most remarkable festival experience to date.
 You can find the full schedule of concert programs; it’s packed with extraordinary performances of all kinds.
 Jazz fans should note that there’s really a “jazz festival within the festival” – much of it in conjunction with a celebration of the 50th year of ECM Records, the German-based label that has become one of the most renown and influential jazz and classical labels in the world.

 Nashville Ballet Lucy Negro Redux by Chad Driver, courtesy Big Ears

 This year, Big Ears is also branching into the world of dance, with a remarkable performance – “A Nashville Miracle” as the New York Times declared after its three sold out premiere performances at the Tennessee Performances Arts Center in early February – by the Nashville Ballet.